• Skip to primary navigation

 How to cook gnocchi

-1. Bring a large pot of salted water to a rolling boil (similar to cooking pasta).
+Have a large pot of salted water at a rolling boil

-4. Gently stir the gnocchi into the sauce.
+Gently place the cooked gnocchi directly into your prepared sauce.

 How to serve them